chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 - Solvers: ``lethe-particles`` and ``lethe-fluid-particles``
 - Three-dimensional problem
-- Shows how to insert particles according to a shape with a solid objects
+- Shows how to insert particles according to a shape with a `solid object <../../../parameters/dem/solid_objects.html>`_ and the `plane insertion method <../../../parameters/dem/insertion_info.html#plane>`_
-- Has periodic boundary conditions in DEM and CFD-DEM
+- Has `periodic boundary conditions <../../../parameters/dem/boundary_conditions.html>`_  in DEM and CFD-DEM
-- Uses a flow controller in CFD-DEM
+- Uses a `dynamic flow controller <../../../parameters/cfd/dynamic_flow_control.html>`_ in CFD-DEM
+- Uses the `adaptive sparse contacts <../../../parameters/dem/model_parameters.html#adaptive-sparse-contacts-asc>`_ for particle loading in DEM
 - Simulates a dense pneumatic conveying system